sujit-deokar/Machine-Learning/README.md

 # Machine-Learning
-Presentation of lecture series for machine learning.
+Projects on for machine learning.